armory/docs/content/en/docs/armory-admin/aws-dr.md

 {{% alert title="Note" %}}The storage you use should be replicated across regions since these contain all the application and pipeline definitions.{{% /alert %}}

 Armory recommends using a relational database for Orca and Clouddriver.
 For Orca, a relational database helps maintain integrity.
 For Clouddriver, it reduces the time to recovery.
-Even though any MySQL version 5.7+ database can be used, Armory recommends using AWS Aurora for the following reasons:
+Even though any MySQL version 5.7+ database can be used, Armory recommends using AWS Aurora MySQL for the following reasons:

 - More performant than RDS MySQL
 - Better high availability than RDS MySQL